Canner/WrenAI/wren-ai-service/README.md

   - adjust test config if needed
     - adjust test config in pyproject.toml `tool.locust` section
     - adjust user count in `tests/locust/config_users.json`
-  - in wren-ai-service folder, run `make dev-up` to start the docker containers
+  - in wren-ai-service folder, run `just up` to start the docker containers
-  - in wren-ai-service folder, run `make start` to start the ai service
+  - in wren-ai-service folder, run `just start` to start the ai service
-  - run `make load-test`
+  - run `just load-test`
   - check reports in /outputs/locust folder, there are 3 files with filename **locust_report_{test_timestamp}**:
     - .json: test report in json format, including info like llm provider, version
     - .html: test report in html format, showing tables and charts